expectedparrot/edsl/docs/results.rst

    results.select("model", "persona", "topic", "read", "important").print(format="rich")

-The following table will be printed:
+A table with the selected columns will be printed:

 .. code-block:: text